British America

-British America collectively were various colonies of Great Britain and its predecessor states in the Americas prior to the conclusion of the American Revolutionary War in 1783.
+British America was part of the global British Empire, comprising colonies of the Kingdom of Great Britain, and its predecessor state, the Kingdom of England.
+English overseas possessions in the Americas were separate colonies primarily in North America and various Caribbean islands.
+Following the American War of Independence (1775–1783), thirteen of its mainland North American colonies became the United States of America, with Britain retaining its northern mainland colonies in Canada, The Floridas, and islands in the Caribbean.

-England made its first attempts at colonizing the Americas in 1585.
+England made its first attempts at colonization in the Americas in 16th century.
 From 1607, numerous permanent English settlements were made, ultimately reaching from Hudson Bay, to the Mississippi River and the Caribbean Sea.
 Much of these territories were occupied by indigenous peoples, whose populations declined due to epidemics, wars, and massacres.
 In the Atlantic slave trade, England and other European empires shipped Africans to the Americas for labor in their colonies.
 Slavery became essential to colonial production, as on Barbados, Jamaica, and other sugar islands.

 Colonial projects expanded.
 In 1664, England took the New Netherland colony from the Dutch Republic.
 In the 1680s, Britain and France began frequent wars over colonies and trade, including their overlapping territorial claims in British America and New France, and relations with the Iroquois.
 In Queen Anne's War (1702–1713), the British took Newfoundland and the Hudson Bay area from the French.
 In the French and Indian War (1754–1763)—the North American theatre of the Seven Years' War—the British won the eastern half of modern-day Canada and the eastern Mississippi valley from New France, and the Floridas from New Spain.

-In the American Revolutionary War (1775–1783), thirteen of these British colonies rebelled against the Crown and formed the United States of America (U.S.), an independent country of thirteen states.
+In the American Revolutionary War (1775–1783), thirteen of these British colonies rebelled against the Crown and formed the United States of America, an independent country of thirteen states.
 In the 1783 Treaty of Paris, which ended the war, Britain recognized the U.S. as an independent country, and ceded to it the British territories directly east of the Mississippi River.
 The continental territories in North America which the British retained are collectively referred to as "British North America", but the term was only used after the 1839 Durham Report was published.

 Background

 Native American societies

-Native Americans were present in southern New England by around 9500 BCE.
-They might have settled in modern Illinois in as early as 5000 BCE, and in the Ohio River Valley in as early as 350 BCE.
-In the Hopewellian period from 200 BCE to 500 CE, numerous Native American societies formed around New England due to ideal agricultural conditions.
+Native Americans were present in southern New England by around 9500 BC.
+They might have settled in modern Illinois in as early as 5000 BC, and in the Ohio River Valley in as early as 350 BC.
+In the Hopewellian period from 200 BC to 500 AD, numerous Native American societies formed around New England due to ideal agricultural conditions.
 Major groups of this area include the Algonquian, Mohicans, Susquehannock, and Wyandot.

-Around 1570 CE, in modern-day New York state, five native tribes—the Cayuga, Mohawk, Oneida, Onondaga, and Seneca peoples—formed a confederation ruled through participatory democracy, known as the Iroquois Confederacy.
+Around 1570 AD, in modern-day New York state, five native tribes—the Cayuga, Mohawk, Oneida, Onondaga, and Seneca peoples—formed a confederation ruled through participatory democracy, known as the Iroquois Confederacy.
 It was highly efficient at governing the region, and played an important part in the politics of later British and French colonies.